mertturunc/Bane/README.md

         cd ./Bane/
         npm install

-Then, make your config.json based off from config-base.json.
-After done all that,
+Then, make your config.json based off from config-base.json. *(We won't provide any Discord API support.)* After done all that,

         node Bane.js